Mike Dow

-Michael Craig Dow (born 1947) is an American politician who was the four-term mayor of Mobile, Alabama (1989–2005), and is widely credited in the area with leading the redevelopment of downtown Mobile.
+Michael Craig Dow (born 1947) is an American politician who served as the 106th mayor of Mobile, Alabama from 1989 to 2005.
+He is widely credited with leading the redevelopment of downtown Mobile.
 He was mentioned as a potential gubernatorial candidate in 2010, but declined to run.

 Early life and education

-Mike Dow was born in South Carolina and was raised as a foster child.
+Dow was born in South Carolina and was raised as a foster child.
 He had a troubled childhood.
 His father left his family when he was ten and his mother suffered from mental illness.
-As a consequence Mike became a ward of the state.
-Later at about the age of fourteen, he was taken in by his maternal grandfather, Henry Gainous.
+As a consequence, Mike became a ward of the state.
+Later, at about the age of 14, he was taken in by his maternal grandfather, Henry Gainous.

-Dow joined the U. S. Army, serving as a paratrooper in his first tour of duty and as a door gunner for subsequent tours.
-He survived several helicopter crashes, but in the fourth one, his pilot and best friend, Johnny Legg, was killed.
-Dow was following his friend in another helicopter; after Legg's death, Dow decided to leave the military.
+Dow joined the U.S. Army, serving as a paratrooper in his first tour of duty and as a door gunner for subsequent tours in Vietnam.
+He survived several helicopter crashes but, in his fourth flight, his pilot and best friend, Johnny Legg, was killed.
+Dow was following his friend in another helicopter at the time of the incident.
+After Legg's death, Dow decided to leave the military.
 He still keeps a rubbing of Mr. Legg's name from the Vietnam memorial in his office.

 After leaving Vietnam and the military, Dow returned to college, earning a master's degree in accounting from the University of South Alabama.